haristotle3/ss-oee-literals/two-pass-assembler/README.md

 Pass 2 produces `object_program.txt` and `program_listing.txt` as outputs.

 To remove all output files run the command:
+`rm -rf pass-1-outputs/*.* pass-2-outputs/*.* && rmdir pass-1-outputs pass-2-outputs`

+If the output directories do not exist, `rmdir` will show an error, obviously.

+To remove just the executable files run the command:
-`rm -rf intermediate.txt object_program.txt littab.txt littab_length.txt program_length.txt program_listing.txt SYMTAB.txt pass-1.exe pass-2.exe`
+`rm -rf pass-1.exe pass-2.exe`